Oedipus Rex

 Does Oedipus deserve such punishment?

 What crimes does Oedipus knowingly commit that warrant his total destruction at the play’s end?
 He openly admits that “the blackest things a man can do, I have done them all.”
 He is referring to being his “father’s murderer” and his “mother’s husband.”
 Yet, he committed these outrages against his parents without any knowledge that they were in fact his parents.
-Additionally, while murder is obviously a crime regardless of biological relationship, the killing of King Laius is not uncomplicated because it begins as a roadside scuffle that tragically escalates.
+Additionally, while murder is obviously a crime regardless of the biological relationship of the parties involved, the killing of King Laius is complicated because it begins as a roadside scuffle that tragically escalates.

-To understand the situation clearly, it is best to begin by scrutinizing the four separate prophecies listed in the play as they outline the taboo acts, indeed, criminal acts that Oedipus carries out.
-Firstly, Creon is sent to the oracle to discover the cause of the Theban plague and Apollo’s response is that old King Laius’ killer has not yet been brought to justice.
-Secondly, Tiresias the seer, is asked to assist and he astonishes Oedipus by saying, “you are the murderer you hunt.”
-Thirdly, Queen Jocasta reveals to Oedipus what the oracle once prophesied for King Laius, that “doom would strike him down at the hands of a son.”
-And finally, there is the prediction the oracle made to the youthful Oedipus causing him to flee his home in Corinth, “you are fated to couple with your mother [and] kill your father.”
-However, if one considers these events from Oedipus’ perspective then the following points are all true: King Laius had been killed long before Oedipus ever came to Thebes, Tiresias’ visions seem like nothing more than utter treachery to Oedipus, Jocasta’s example of the prophecy about Laius is told as evidence that such prophecies are actually unreliable, and finally, Oedipus fled his homeland precisely because he wished to spare his parents, King Polybus and Queen Merope.
-Of course, this is the saga from Oedipus’ perspective and not the audience’s who know the truth of who is who.
-But it is important to underline that all Oedipus’ actions were carried out in ignorance of the true facts.
+To understand the situation clearly, it is best to begin by scrutinizingthe four separate prophecies listed in the play.
+These prophecies outline the taboo acts, indeed criminal acts, that Oedipus carries out.
+First, Creon is sent to the oracle to discover the cause of the Theban plague, and Apollo’s response is that old King Laius’ killer has not yet been brought to justice.
+Secondly, Tiresias (the seer) is asked to assist, and he astonishes Oedipus by saying, “You are the murderer you hunt.”
+Thirdly, Queen Jocasta reveals to Oedipus what the oracle once prophesied for King Laius: “doom would strike him down at the hands of a son.”
+Finally, there is the prediction that the oracle revealed to the youthful Oedipus that caused him to flee his home in Corinth: “You are fated to couple with your mother [and] kill your father.”
+However, if one considers these events from Oedipus’ perspective then the following points are all true: King Laius had been killed long before Oedipus ever came to Thebes; Tiresias’ visions seem like nothing more than naked treachery to Oedipus; Jocasta’s example of the prophecy about Laius is given as evidence that such prophecies are actually unreliable; and lastly, Oedipus intentionally fled his homeland because he wished to spare his parents, King Polybus and Queen Merope.
+Of course, this is the saga from Oedipus’ unique perspective and not that of an audience who knows the truth.
+Nonetheless, it is important to emphasise that all of Oedipus’ actions were carried out in ignorance of the true facts.

-So, how do we legitimately allocate blame if we are to use criteria separate from Oedipus’ own retrospective feelings of shame?
-There are certainly actions that Oedipus takes in the course of his life which may explain how he has displeased the gods and earned his punishments.
-The Greek gods were notoriously capricious, fickle, and unjust, but condemning a man to realize his faults only in the aftermath rests uneasily with any reader.
-Thus, one must search a little deeper.
-The most apparent transgression of Oedipus’ is his hubris which forms a direct challenge to the authority of the gods.
-When the distressed Theban citizens seek salvation from the plague, Oedipus says, “you pray to the gods?
+How is one to legitimately allocate blame?
+Apart from Oedipus’ own retrospective feelings of shame, what separate, objective criteria may one use to accuse him?
+There are certain actions taken by Oedipus during his life that may explain how he has displeased the gods and earned their punishments.
+The Greek gods were notoriously capricious, fickle and unjust.
+However, condemning a man to realize his faults only in the aftermath rests uneasily with any reader.
+One must search a little deeper for answers.
+Oedipus’ most apparent transgression is his hubris, which presents a direct challenge to the authority of the gods.
+When the distressed Theban citizens seek salvation from the plague, Oedipus confidently says, “You pray to the gods?
 Let me grant your prayers.”
 This statement creates a binary split between Oedipus’ power and the separate power of the gods and implies they are equal.
-Kings Laius and Creon, the men whose reigns precede and follow Oedipus’, are men who pay respect to the oracle and heed the advice of the gods, working in tandem with, not opposition to them.
-In stark contrast, Oedipus seeks to openly discredit the oracle’s messages which are guidance directly from Apollo.
+Oedipus’ reign as king is preceded by that of King Laius and followed by the reign of King Creon; these other kings pay respect to the oracle and heed the advice of the gods.
+Laius and Creon work in tandem with the otherworldly powers, not in opposition to them.
+In stark contrast, Oedipus seeks to openly discredit the oracle’s messages, which are guidance directly from Apollo.
 Then there is the separate issue of Oedipus’ rage.
-When he met King Laius and the entourage on the road, one man tried to shoulder Oedipus aside with the result that Oedipus “killed them all – every mother’s son!”
-This volcanic temper is exposed on two further occasions, when he condemns Creon to death thinking he is a traitor (without evidence) and when he bursts into Queen Jocasta’s bed chamber wielding a sword, presumably intent on murdering her after finding out the truth of their biological tie.
-Regicide obviously offends the gods as the plague is the result of Laius’ unsolved murder, and Oedipus continues to show utter disregard for the royal family because Creon is a former (and future) king and Jocasta is a queen.
-Yet, it is never openly stated in the play precisely why the gods punish Oedipus, but Tiresias does say of Oedipus’ fate that “Apollo … will take some pains to work this out.”
-In the end, Oedipus says that Apollo, “ordained my agonies.”
+When he met King Laius and the royal entourage on the road, one man tried to shoulder Oedipus aside with the result that Oedipus “killed them all – every mother’s son!”
+Oedipus’ volcanic temper is exposed on two further occasions.
+First, Oedipus condemns Creon to death based on the belief that he is a traitor, despite having no evidence to support the accusation.
+Second, Oedipus bursts into Queen Jocasta’s bed chamber while wielding a sword, presumably intent on murdering her, after finding out the truth of their biological tie.
+Regicide evidently offends the gods since the plague is the result of Laius’ unsolved murder, yet Oedipus continues to show utter disregard for the royal family including Creon, a former (and future) king, and Queen Jocasta.
+On the other hand, the precise reason the gods punish Oedipus is never stated.
+Regarding Oedipus’ fate, Tiresias says that “Apollo … will take some pains to work this out.”
+In the end, Oedipus echoes this prophecy when he says that Apollo – “ordained my agonies.”

-Many commentators write that Oedipus’ downfall is sealed by the murder of King Laius at the crossroads, a location symbolic of making a conscious choice, and therefore his actions have justifiable consequences.
-This interpretation corresponds with the plague sent by the gods and offers one of the most logical standpoints.
-There is also a frequently made argument that by sending Creon to the oracle, Oedipus begins to unravel his own past, leading to his eventual downfall.
-At the story’s core, it is knowledge of what he has done based on his blood ties to Laius and Jocasta that destroys his life, a life that would otherwise be deemed noble.
-When the final revelation comes, Oedipus says “oh god, all come true, all burst to light.”
-For all that, there is still another tantalizing explanation as to why Oedipus must suffer and it is an explanation that covers several generations of the family and not just Oedipus, and that explanation is a curse.
+Many commentators have asserted that Oedipus’ downfall is sealed by the murder of King Laius at the crossroads, a location symbolic of making a conscious choice.
+From this perspective, Oedipus’ actions have unavoidable and justified consequences.
+This interpretation neatly explains the plague sent by the gods and certainly offers one of the most logical standpoints.
+There is also a frequently made argument that by sending Creon to the oracle, Oedipus begins to unravel his own past, which leads to his eventual downfall.
+At the story’s core, it is Oedipus’ knowledge of what he has done, most especially due to his blood ties to Laius and Jocasta, that destroys his life: a life that would otherwise be deemed noble.
+When the final revelation comes, Oedipus says “Oh god, all come true, all burst to light.”
+Despite the appealing neatness of this interpretation, there is still another tantalizing explanation as to why Oedipus must suffer, and it is an explanation that covers several generations of the family and not just Oedipus.
+That explanation is a curse.

-If one accepts a curse as the explanation, then the most salient question is who is cursed?
-Surely, King Laius is cursed as he is to be murdered at the hands of his own son and Oedipus is then simply the implement rather than the true victim.
-The first of the four prophecies, in ‘real time’ rather than the order of revelation in the plot, is when the oracle told King Laius that his own son would murder him.
-The most probable explanation for the curse on Laius comes from Greek mythology but is absent from the text of Oedipus Rex.
+If one accepts a curse as an explanation, then the most salient question is who is cursed?
+Surely, King Laius is cursed as he is to be murdered at the hands of his own son, and Oedipus is then merely the implement rather than the true victim.
+The first of the four prophecies in real-time, as opposed to the order of revelation within the plot, is when the oracle told King Laius that his own son would murder him.
+The most probable explanation for Laius being cursed comes from Greek mythology but is absent from the text of Oedipus Rex.
 The myth is that King Laius kidnapped and raped a young man named Chrysippus, son of the King of Pisa (Gantz 488-492).
-Then Chrysippus, out of shame for what had happened him, committed suicide.
-As such, Laius may have brought a curse from the gods on his own house.
+Then Chrysippus, out of shame for what had happened to him, committed suicide.
+As a consequence of his defilement of a youth, Laius may have broughta curse from the gods upon his own house.
 Oedipus is the 2nd generation cursed; he is destined to commit the notorious murder of his own father.
-Oedipus also unwittingly curses himself when promising to catch Laius’ killer, saying, “my curse on the murderer … let that man drag out his life in agony.”
-Tiresias identifies Oedipus as a harbinger of evil, saying, “you are the curse, the corruption of the land!”
-It is interesting that when Oedipus begins to suspect that he is the killer of Laius, he says, “I think I’ve just called down a dreadful curse upon myself.”
-This statement reveals that the curse has different effects for the various people involved, for example, Laius’s cursed destiny was to be murdered, but for Oedipus, the curse is to have taboo information revealed which leads to his self-annihilation.
-One could also argue that the gods keep the curse alive by linking the city’s new plague to Laius’ murder because this reopens the investigation of an old crime.
-The 3rd and final generation who are burdened with this curse are Oedipus’ two daughters, Antigone and Ismene.
-Oedipus predicts that the girls are doomed to remain unmarried and childless as no one will dare “shoulder the curse” that weighs upon their family.
-By focusing on the curse, one becomes more sympathetic to Oedipus, seeing him as a victim of something far greater than he is, a cruel punishment from the gods that takes three generations to run its full course.
+Oedipus also unwittingly curses himself when promising to catch Laius’ killer, saying, “My curse on the murderer … let that man drag out his life in agony.”
+Tiresias instinctively identifies Oedipus as a harbinger of evil, saying, “You are the curse, the corruption of the land!”
+It is interesting that when Oedipus begins to suspect that he is the much-sought-after killer of Laius, he says, “I think I’ve just called down a dreadful curse upon myself.”
+This statement reveals that the curse has different effects upon the various people involved.
+Laius’s cursed destiny was to be murdered, but for Oedipus, the curse is to have taboo information revealed, which leads to his self-annihilation.
+One could also reasonably argue that the gods keep the curse alive by linking the city’s new plague to Laius’ murder because this reopens the investigation of an old crime.
+The 3rd and final generation to be burdened with this curse is Oedipus’ two daughters, Antigone and Ismene.
+Oedipus predicts that the girls are doomed to remain unmarried and childless since no one will dare “shoulder the curse” that weighs upon their family.
+By focusing on the curse, one becomes more sympathetic to Oedipus.
+One sees him as a victim of something far greater than he is.
+The curse is a cruel punishment from the gods that takes three generations to run its full course.

 In conclusion, it seems impossible to say that Oedipus deserves the punishment he experiences.
-This is of course part of Sophocles’ plan so that the audience will have a strong emotional response to the events depicted.
+This is doubtless part of Sophocles’ plan so that the audience will invariably have a strong emotional response to the events depicted.
 Luckily, the play can support many re-readings and variously nuanced interpretations.

 Captain of the ship.

 Sophocles introduces the image of a ship in the opening scene of the play.
-This occurs when one of the priests pleading for Oedipus’ guidance, describes the condition of their city as follows, “our ship pitches wildly, cannot lift her head / from the depths, the red waves of death … / Thebes is dying.”
-While it is certainly a striking metaphor, the city compared to a ship in a storm, it also seems a mismatch because Thebes is an inland city, not a seaport and therefore these are not seafaring people.
-Yes, the “red waves of death” are apt for describing a deadly plague but what if we further interrogate the metaphor.
-Is Oedipus as captain of a ship a good or fitting comparison?
+This occurs when one of the priests, who is pleading for Oedipus’ guidance, describes the condition of their city as follows, “our ship pitches wildly, cannot lift her head / from the depths, the red waves of death … / Thebes is dying.”
+While it is certainly a striking metaphor, the city compared to a ship in a storm, it also seems a strange mismatch because Thebes is an inland city, not a seaport, and therefore these are not seafaring people.
+Yes, the “red waves of death” are apt for describing a deadly plague, but what if one further interrogates the metaphor?
+Is it a good and fitting comparison to describe Oedipus as the captain of a ship?
 The short answer is no for two distinct reasons.
-Firstly, Oedipus is noteworthy foremost for his intellect as displayed in his defeat of the Sphinx by solving the riddle.
-His leadership is not linked to sea conquests which would be a learned skill rather than an intellectual gift.
-Secondly, when Oedipus debates with Tiresias, the blind seer, it is Oedipus himself who is said to be truly blind, “blind to the corruption of [his] life” and a leader described as blind is evidently not a suitable ship’s captain.
-Nonetheless, the description of Oedipus captaining his ship to a safe harbour recurs in the play many times, and for good reason.
-The image is rich in connotations – from strangers in strange lands to homecomings and safety.
-It reminds one that Oedipus was far away and has returned home, but the snag is that he does not know it.
+First, Oedipus is renowned for his intellect as displayed in his defeat of the Sphinx when he solved the riddle.
+His leadership is not linked to sea conquests, which would be a learned skill rather than an intellectual gift.
+Secondly, when Oedipus debates with Tiresias, the blind seer, it is Oedipus himself who is said to be truly blind, “blind to the corruption of [his] life,” and a leader described as blind is evidently not a suitable ship’s captain.
+Nonetheless, this description of Oedipus captaining his ship to a safe harbour recurs in the play and for good reason.
+The image is rich in connotations: from strangers in strange lands to homecomings and safety.
+It reminds one that Oedipus was far away and has finally returned home, but the irony is that he does not know it.
 In ancient Greece, a cursed person was considered to carry a form of contagion.
 The safe harbour of home has become polluted precisely because the ship’s captain does not know he is home.
-The city is ill due to the pollution brought on by the arrival of the cursed individual, Oedipus.
+The city is ill due to the pollution brought about by the arrival of the cursed individual, Oedipus.
 When Oedipus urges his citizens to expose the former king’s killer, he also uses a nautical metaphor, “drive the corruption from the land, don’t harbor it any longer.”
-Therefore, the use of the ship metaphor turns out to be appropriate as it links the plague to the returning traveller.
+Therefore, the use of the ship metaphor turns out to be appropriate because it links the plague to the returning traveller.

-Indeed, there are many facets to the metaphor used by Sophocles, showing that a comparison that initially appears a mismatch is ultimately very appropriate to describe Oedipus’s dilemma.
-One key aspect of the story which the metaphor encapsulates is the ambiguous identity of Oedipus who is both stranger and native son.
+Indeed, there are many facets to the metaphor used by Sophocles.
+A comparison that initially appears a mismatch is ultimately very appropriate to describe Oedipus’ dilemma.
+One key aspect of the story that the metaphor encapsulates is the ambiguous identity of Oedipus who is both stranger and native son simultaneously.
 It is this dichotomy that leads to the eventual re-interpretation of Oedipus’ sexual relations with Queen Jocasta.
 When Tiresias is denouncing Oedipus, he says Oedipus’ marriage was indeed, “the lusty voyage home to the fatal harbor!”
-This reminds one of Dr. Freud because the welcoming arms of a loving mother for her child are transformed into something quite perverse – the sexually charged embrace between a mother and her adult son.
-Whether the ship returns to a fatal or safe harbour relies on our understanding of Oedipus’s double identity, son or stranger, yet he is neither one thing nor the other but has an unnatural, in-between identity.
+This reminds one of Dr Freud because the welcoming arms of a loving mother for her child are transformed into something quite perverse – the sexually charged embrace between a mother and her adult son.
+Whether the ship returns to a fatal or safe harbour relies on our understanding of Oedipus’ double identity, son or stranger.
+He is neither one thing nor the other but has an unnatural, in-between identity.
 The Chorus make the point about sexual impropriety even more explicitly, singing, “the same wide harbor served you, son and father both, son and father came to rest in the same bridal chamber.”
-When Queen Jocasta herself realizes the true identity of Oedipus, she also uses a nautical reference in her coded warning, “you’re doomed – may you never fathom who you are!”
-Just as in Freud’s process of psychoanalysis, one must plumb the depths to fathom who they truly are, their true identity.
-Oedipus’s voyage of discovery is widely accepted to be a discovery of his own identity.
+When Queen Jocasta realizes the true identity of Oedipus, she also uses a nautical reference in her coded warning to him, “You’re doomed – may you never fathom who you are!”
+Just as in Dr Freud’s process of psychoanalysis, a patient must plumb the depths to fathom who they truly are.
+Oedipus’ voyage of discovery is widely accepted to be a discovery of his own identity.

-Yet, the metaphor is still not fully exhausted by the previously noted references to contagion and Oedipus’ double identity of native/stranger.
+Yet, the metaphor is still not fully exhausted by the previously noted references to contagion and Oedipus’ double identity of native and stranger.
 When Oedipus has been ruined by the fate ordained on him by the gods and by his own resulting self-disfigurement, Sophocles uses the image of the ship once again to give expression to the psychological state of the play’s tragic hero.
-Blind now, Oedipus feels like his ship is sinking, “dark, horror of darkness / my darkness, drowning, swirling around me / crashing wave on wave – unspeakable, irresistible / headwind, fatal harbor.”
-This also connects to his fear of re-meeting his biological mother and father in the Underworld, “how could I look my father in the eyes / when I go down to death.”
-The image of a sinking ship captures the psychological hell that Oedipus is currently experiencing and also the final destination of hell where he dreads meeting the two figures he fears above all others, his biological parents.
+Blind now, Oedipus feels like his ship is sinking.

 Abrams, M. H. A Glossary of Literary Terms.
 Earl McPeek, 1999.